nickelled/qa-test/README.md

 1. Setup 2-5 automated tests in your preferred testing framework.
 Tell us how to install and run them.

-2. Report some "bugs" or limitations with this completed solution attempt
+2. Report some "bugs" or limitations with this completed solution

 Once you are completed please add the repository to a ZIP file and send it to us via email/dropbox/google drive.